Wizards - the ideas

 It's expected that the beats you record WILL come out slightly delayed... due to keyboard mechanics and processing delays.
 Often hitting the "-" nudge button 2 or 3 times will correct all the beats to perfection.

 And if you over-correct... fix using the "+" button.
-Soon, the color changes happen right on the beat where they should!
+You can adjust so that color changes happen right "on the beat".

 GEARS - more:

 The 2nd Wizard option on the Songs tab, is GEARS.
-You need the BEATS to be complete before assigning GEARS. (because a GEAR is actually saved inside the BEATS data)
+When the BEATS are saved, you can a GEAR to each beat. (because a GEAR is actually saved inside the BEATS data)

-You can select different "gears" from our short dropdown list... taking into account the "gears" the musicians are going through in the song.
+There's a short dropdown list... taking into account the "gears" and phrases the musicians are going through in the song.

 Who are the best dancers of timba music?

-Up til now, it's been considered pretty impossible for rueda callers to respond to that... anyway NOT as well as suelta dancers.
+Up til now, it's been considered pretty impossible for rueda callers to respond to that... as well as the suelta dancers do.

 If the gear names we use are helpful, enjoy!
 If not, just consider the colours of each gear as clues to the caller, to pay attention and repect something the band is doing!